utsavkarkee/photosync/docs/docs/administration/oauth.md

 ## Enable OAuth

-Once you have a new OAuth client application configured, Immich can be configured using the Administration Settings page, available on the web (Administration -> Settings).
+Once you have a new OAuth client application configured,  Photosync  can be configured using the Administration Settings page, available on the web (Administration -> Settings).

 | Setting                                              | Type    | Default              | Description                                                                         |
 | ---------------------------------------------------- | ------- | -------------------- | ----------------------------------------------------------------------------------- |